armchairancap/xx-haven-container/README.md

 Once you get everything (including HTTPS reverse proxy) in order, you may add `-d` to the Docker command to run in the background.

-### Haven as Hiden Service on .onion network
+### Haven as Hidden Service on the Tor network

 Before you waste hours on this, remember that Tor browser cannot use Haven/Speakeasy because WASM isn't built in. *If* you're thinking about using Tor, forget about it.
 But you can use Haven on .onion from another browser connected through a Socks5 proxy, for example.
+If you want to hide that you're using Haven, you also need to ensure your DNS requests are hidden.

 For .onion we'd likely use a self-signed CA and host TLS certificate, but there's nothing wrong with using just HTTP for `.onion` sites.